-There is one professional Graduate Area Coordinator who supervises in Purington Hall and assists in the development of communal living.
-This individual is responsible for enhancing their residents’ college experience by assisting in promoting programs within the hall.
-Programs, which are designed by the four Community Assistants in the hall, promote the development of both academic and social skills.
-A Community Assistant is an upper class student who assists in building community within their areas, as well as helping residents get involved in the University community through various programming initiatives.
-Programs in the Hall are often themed toward Education.
-Examples of programs that Community Assistants have done in the past are Paint N’ Play, a kindergarten themed program where residents finger painted and had snacks, and Tales From The Classroom, a program in which current and former teachers shared their experiences in the classroom.
+Programs designed by the four Community Assistants in the hall promote the development of both academic and social skills.
+A Community Assistant is an upper class UMF student who assists in building community within their areas, as well as help residents get involved in the campus community through various programming initiatives.
+Purington Hall programs are often themed toward Education, such as Paint N’ Play, a kindergarten themed program where residents finger painted and had snacks; Tales From The Classroom, a program in which current and former teachers shared their experiences in the classroom, and more.

 Within the building: